Ænima

 Ænima (/ˈɑːnɪmə/ AH-ni-mə) is the second studio album by the American rock band Tool.
-It was released in vinyl format on September 17, 1996, and in compact disc format on October 1, 1996, through Zoo and Volcano Entertainment.
-The album was recorded and cut at Ocean Way Recording in Hollywood and The Hook in North Hollywood in 1996.
+It was released in compact disc format on September 17, 1996, and in vinyl format on October 1, 1996, through Zoo and Volcano Entertainment.
+Produced by the band and David Bottrill, the album was recorded at Ocean Way Recording in Hollywood and The Hook in North Hollywood.
 It is the first album by Tool to feature bassist Justin Chancellor, who replaced original bassist Paul D'Amour the year prior.
-The album was produced by David Bottrill.

 The album debuted at No. 2 on the Billboard 200 chart upon its initial release, selling 148,000 copies in its first week.
 It was certified triple platinum by the RIAA on March 4, 2003.
 The album appeared on lists of the best albums of 1996 in Kerrang! and Terrorizer.
 The track "Ænema" won the Grammy Award for Best Metal Performance in 1998.
 In 2003, Ænima was ranked the sixth most influential album of all time by Kerrang!
-Rolling Stone listed the album at No. 18 on its list of The 100 Greatest Metal Albums of All Time.
+In 2017, Rolling Stone listed the album at No. 18 on its list of "The 100 Greatest Metal Albums of All Time".

 Background

 Ænima is Tool's first studio album with former Peach bassist Justin Chancellor.

 The title Ænima is a combination of the words 'anima' (Latin for 'soul' and associated with the ideas of "life force", and a term often used by psychologist Carl Jung) and 'enema', the medical procedure involving the injection of fluids into the rectum.

-Promotional singles were issued, in order of release, for "Stinkfist", "H.", "Ænema" and "Forty-Six & 2" with just the first and third receiving music videos.
+"Stinkfist" was the album's only song to be commercially released as a single.
+A music video was released for it.
+Promotional singles were issued, in order of release, for "H.", "Ænema", "Forty Six & 2" and "Eulogy", with just the second receiving a music video.